User Setting Page¶

 SSH Keypair Management¶

-When using the Web-UI app, you can create SSH/SFTP connection directly to the compute session via SSH.
-If you click the button on the right to the SSH Keypair Management section, the following dialog appears.
+This is a feature that retrieves and creates the SSH keypair required when connecting directly to the compute session via SSH.
+If you click the button on the right, the following dialog appears.
 Click the copy button on the right to copy the existing SSH public key.
 There will be provided public key when you signed in Backend.AI.
-You can update SSH keypair by clicking GENERATE button at the bottom of the dialog.
+You can update SSH keypair by clicking generate button on the right bottom of the dialog.
 SSH public/private keys are randomly generated and stored as user information.
 Please note that the secret key cannot be checked again unless it is saved manually immediately after creation.

-SSH/SFTP connection is available only with the Backend.AI GUI desktop app and is not supported on a web browser because it is difficult to access the local file system from a web browser.
+SSH connection can only be used with the Backend.AI GUI desktop app, and it is not supported on a web browser because it is difficult to access the local file system from a web browser.

 Automatic Update Check¶

-A notification window pops up when a new version of the Web-UI is detected.
+A notification window pops up when a new version of the GUI console is detected.
 It works only in an environment where Internet access is available.

-Log out automatically when all Backend.AI Web-UI pages are closed except for pages created to run apps in session (e.g. jupyter notebook, web terminal, etc.).
+Log out automatically if all logined pages are closed except session originated pages for apps (e.g. jupyter notebook, web terminal, etc.).

 EDIT USER CONFIG SCRIPT¶